Azure Files networking considerations

 |Premium file shares (FileStorage), LRS/ZRS|

-SMB Azure file shares are immediately accessible via the storage account's public endpoint with SMB 3.1.1 and SMB 3.0.
-This means that authenticated requests, such as requests authorized by a user's logon identity, can originate securely from inside or outside of Azure.
-NFS Azure file shares are only accessible through the storage account's public endpoint if the public endpoint is restricted to Azure virtual networks.
+SMB file shares are accessible from anywhere in the world via the storage account's public endpoint with SMB 3.x with encryption.
+This means that authenticated requests, such as requests authorized by a user's logon identity, can originate securely from inside or outside of the Azure region.
+If SMB 2.1 or SMB 3.x without encryption is desired, two conditions must be met:

 In addition to the default public endpoint for a storage account, Azure Files provides the option to have one or more private endpoints.
 A private endpoint is an endpoint that is only accessible within an Azure virtual network.
 When you create a private endpoint for your storage account, your storage account gets a private IP address from within the address space of your virtual network, much like how an on-premises file server or NAS device receives an IP address within the dedicated address space of your on-premises network.

 An individual private endpoint is associated with a specific Azure virtual network subnet.
 A storage account may have private endpoints in more than one virtual network.

 Using private endpoints with Azure Files enables you to:

 - Securely connect to your Azure file shares from on-premises networks using a VPN or ExpressRoute connection with private-peering.